MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 ## Exercise 1: Set up company profile and reference data

 In this exercise, you will learn about the steps that Alex and Reed take to set up Wide World Imports company profile, organizational data, and reference data.
-You can explore this functionality in deeper detail on Microsoft Docs, please visit Set up a company profile at +++https://docs.microsoft.com/en-us/industry/sustainability/setup-company-profile+++.
+You can explore this functionality in deeper detail on Microsoft Docs.
+To do this visit S**et up a company profile** at +++https://docs.microsoft.com/en-us/industry/sustainability/setup-company-profile+++.

 1. Open the **Sustainability Manager** Application.